vishruthb/seek/README.md

 seek
 ```

-When launched with plain `seek`, the input opens immediately.
+When launched with plain `seek`, the input window opens immediately.

 ### In-session slash commands